-One thing that's apparent as you walk through the shiny storefront of Mexikosher restaurant on Pico Boulevard is that they specialize in kosher Mexican food.
+One thing that's apparent as you walk through the shiny storefront of Mexikosher restaurant on Pico Boulevard is that they specialize in kosher Mexican food, as their name implies.
 The awning above the entrance reads, "Finally Real Mexican Kosher.
 Real Good, Yes Really," while a series of certifications by the door tell you that the eatery is legitimately kosher.

 It may seem silly to overstate the obvious, but in a community known for its strict adherence to kosher rules, good Mexican food had been hard to come by.
 When Mexikosher opened in 2011, it was a revelation for those who never could've imagined that kosher food would be all about breaking rules.